 Is it possible to be good, I mean really good at everything and do away with the categorisations that us cyclists can't help but apply?
 Can you really be a sprinter and a hill climber?
-The Liv Langma Advanced Pro Disc seems to think so
+The Liv Langma Advanced Pro 0 seems to think so

 Geometry and construction

 It’s an odd geometry in some ways, as just measuring top tube length alone will get you nowhere near your usual measurements.
 As a test writer I like to review the whole customer experience and went off the Liv size guide, which put me firmly in the size small camp.
 This meant my saddle to centre bar measurement was about two centimetres shorter than what I would usually ride.
-However geometry is something that Liv claims to specialise in with its 3F: Design philosophy, building the Langma Advanced Pro disc from the ground up to not only create a platform that it says fits a women’s body proportions better, with women-specific touch points (saddle and handlebars), but its lightweight Advanced Composite frame is also optimally tuned for stiffness and compliance for female riders.
+However geometry is something that Liv claims to specialise in with its 3F: Design philosophy, building the Langma Advanced Pro 0 or Disc from the ground up to not only create a platform that it says fits a women’s body proportions better, with women-specific touch points (saddle and handlebars), but its lightweight Advanced Composite frame is also optimally tuned for stiffness and compliance for female riders.

-When a bike claims to be a do-it-all, it’s hard not to immediately seek out its weaknesses – it’s totally a natural human reaction to do the exact opposite that the marketing blurb draws your attention to and I’ve got to be honest, I was surprised to find myself really liking the Liv Langma Advanced Pro Disc.
+When a bike claims to be a do-it-all, it’s hard not to immediately seek out its weaknesses – it’s totally a natural human reaction to do the exact opposite that the marketing blurb draws your attention to and I’ve got to be honest, I was surprised to find myself really liking the Liv Langma Advanced Pro 0 and Disc.

 Weighing a very respectable 7.13kg, the Liv Langma Advanced Pro Disc feels pretty lightweight, weighing over half a kilo lighter than the Canyon Aeroad WMN CF SLX Disc.
 I suspect much of that is down to the compact small frame but who cares where the weight savings come from, the point is there isn’t much excess.